 Sun shade: Shade available at the falls and the picnic area

 Wheelchair access: Wheelchair accessible toilets at the car park.
 There are wheelchair accessible picnic shelters adjoining the car park.
-The walk to the falls is not wheelchair accessible.
+The walk to the

 Prohibitions including whether you can bring your dog: No dogs, no camping, no fires, no horses, no cats, no pets, no generators, no firearms, no fishing